 As we wrote in our fact check of the manifesto, this would return the number of police officers to almost, but not quite, the total in 2010.
 But there is some context worth considering: because the country’s population has grown since 2010, recruiting another 20,000 full-time police officers would still leave the number of police officers per person 8% lower than it was in 2010, factoring in projected population increase and the government’s recruitment timetable.

-“Homelessness peaked under Labour and is down by half since then”
+“Homelessness peaked under Labour in 2008 and is down by half since then”